Subscribie/module-builder/README.md

 ## 2. Configure

-Set your database credentials for Penguin
+Set your database credentials for Penguin (Drupal database):

     nano Indigo/Penguin/.env.example # the install will copy this over for you to .env

 ## 3. Run install.sh